 The three pillars of the security barrier

-There are three key pillars of the security barrier, which ideally combines two categories together to maximise security.
+There are three key pillars of the security barrier, ideally combining two categories to maximise security.

 - Features: users identify themselves using their unique biometric features.
 These include the fingerprint, the face and the iris.
 Once these factors have been scanned and saved, users can be identified by a sign of life.
-This makes it impossible to trick the system, for example, by using a photo of the user.
+This makes it impossible to trick the system, for example, by using the user's photo.
 Users must be physically present and must identify themselves using their biometric features when requested.

 All-round protection for personal data

 Although two-way authentication cannot guarantee absolute security, it does not suffer from any known vulnerabilities.
-The additional security barrier provides obvious advantages: cybercriminals who manage to steal a password will be unable to use it to log into bank accounts and other online services without the second key.
+The additional security barrier provides obvious advantages: cybercriminals who manage to steal a password cannot use it to log into bank accounts and other online services without the second key.
 Therefore, 2FA provides a reliable barrier that effectively supplements traditional login processes and helps protect personal data.
 This is a major plus, especially for highly sensitive and personal data.
-For instance, two-factor authentication can boost the security of personnel data or health data that is bound by privacy regulations or non-disclosure agreements.
+For instance, two-factor authentication can boost the security of personal or health data bound by privacy regulations or non-disclosure agreements.
 However, the principle of using secure and randomly chosen passwords also applies here.
 Only then is the risk of account hijacking and unauthorised data access minimised.